MystenLabs/sui/crates/sui-framework/docs/kiosk.md

 <code>min_price: u64</code>
 </dt>
 <dd>
  Minimum price for which the item can be purchased.
+This field acts as a guarantee of payment in cases when the <code><a href="kiosk.md#0x2_kiosk_PurchaseCap">PurchaseCap</a></code>
+ is entrusted to the third party.
 </dd>
 </dl>